Ai Accountant

 └── VendorMaster_GSTIN.xlsx

-Name files as [Type]-[YYYY]-[Seq]_[Ref].pdf, so any auditor request can be answered in seconds.
+Name files as [Type]-[YYYY]-[Seq]_[Ref].pdf.
+Any auditor request can be answered in seconds with this naming convention.

-Every ledger entry needs clear cross links to source, this proves existence and accuracy to auditors.
+Every ledger entry needs clear cross links to source.
+This proves existence and accuracy to auditors and forms the backbone of your audit evidence.

-Include columns, Ledger Entry ID, Voucher Number, Document ID, Link Path, and UTR or IRN, this becomes your master map.
+Include these columns: Ledger Entry ID, Voucher Number, Document ID, Link Path, and UTR or IRN.
+This becomes your master map that auditors use to navigate the entire audit pack.

-Store artefacts in read only rooms, Google Drive, OneDrive, Box, use hyperlinks rather than embedded files, keeping the pack light and accessible.
+Store artefacts in read only rooms using Google Drive, OneDrive, or Box.
+Use hyperlinks rather than embedded files.
+This keeps the pack light and accessible.

-TDS certificates, GSTR-2B proofs, e-invoice QR codes, POs and contracts, attach them for every entry.
+TDS certificates, GSTR-2B proofs, e-invoice QR codes, purchase orders, and contracts must be attached for every entry.
+These are the supporting artefacts that auditors check first.

 Sample Cross Reference Index